 In 2016, our Canadian wholly owned subsidiary, Sunshine Biopharma Canada Inc. ("Sunshine Canada"), signed Licensing Agreements with a major pharmaceutical company for four prescription generic drugs for the treatment of Breast Cancer, Prostate Cancer and Enlarged Prostate.
-We have since been working towards commencement of marketing of these pharmaceutical products under our own, Sunshine Biopharma, label.
+We have since been working towards securing regulatory approval to commence marketing these pharmaceutical products under our own, Sunshine Biopharma, label.
 These four generic products are as follows: